quang-pham-1109/pdm-stadium-booking-system/README.md

     "totalCost": 1150
 }
 ```
-*Note:* The Bill Date will be automaticallly assigned to current date of booking.
+*Note:* The Bill Date will be automatically assigned to the current date of booking.

+# Contact
+If you have any questions regarding the project, feel free the email me at phvuquang@gmail.com or ITITIU21096@student.hcmiu.edu.vn.
+Fellow IUers are always welcome!